Cristian Montaño: Livingston

 On 12 May 2021, Montaño signed for Scottish Premiership club Livingston on a two-year deal with the club having the option of an additional year following a lengthy pursuit by manager David Martindale.
 Injuries restricted him to just 11 appearances and six starts in the first half of the 2021–22 season, only managing to get a run of games in December.
 However, he was then again sidelined with a hamstring injury.
 On 5 February, he was sent off after receiving two yellow cards during a 2–1 win over Aberdeen at the Almondvale Stadium.
 He started just seven league games for the "Lions" in his debut season, featuring 19 times in total.
 However, he started the 2022–23 season in fine form, and his third goal of the campaign moved Livingston into third place with a 1–0 win over Kilmarnock on 17 September.
 He ended the season with four Premiership goals from 25 starts and six substitute appearances.
 He was sidelined for six weeks after sustaining a calf injury in training in August 2023.
 He picked up another injury in January.
 He was named on the Premiership Team of the Week for his performance in a 2–1 win over St Johnstone on 11 May 2024.
 On 30 March 2025, he won the Scottish Challenge Cup with Livingston as they beat Queen's Park by five goals to nil in the final at the Falkirk Stadium.
 Promotion back to the Premiership was then secured with a 5–3 aggregate victory over Ross County in the play-off final.

-Style of play

-Montaño is an extremely pacey left-sided attacker; Bristol Post reporter Jack Vittles said that "he has a decent left foot but sometimes his final delivery wasn't quite there", and that he is "an out-and-out winger" who prefers to beat defenders with pace and skill to reach the byline to put in a cross.
+Montaño signed a new two-year contract in July 2025.
+On 27 December, he scored a brace against Celtic, though Livingston lost the game by four goals to two to keep themselves at the bottom of the table and without a win in 16 league games.
+On 22 February, he was sent off for a last-man challenge on Djeidi Gassama in a 2–2 draw with Rangers.
+He played 28 games in the 2025–26 season, which culminated in relegation.